plast-lab/clue-common/README.md

-# Readme

-This repo contains packages `org.clyze.analysis`, `org.clyze.persistent`, and `org.clyze.utils`, which are shared by the other components of the clyze unified framework.
+This repo contains packages `org.clyze.analysis`, `org.clyze.persistent`, and `org.clyze.utils`, which are shared by the other components of the Clyze unified framework.